 - Are they going to be a director, or just called the sales director?
 Being a company director is completely separate from having shares in the company, and has added responsibilities and legal rights

 - Who is going to be the boss?
 Lots of entrepreneurs take the brave step of recognising that as the company grows, they need someone with more experience to be the Managing Director or CEO.
 This is very hard to do but usually works out well.
-You might bring someone in to take over from you as the MD, giving them shares to incentivise them and then gradually step back from the company.
+You might bring someone in to take over as the MD, giving them shares to incentivise them.
+Then you gradually step back from the company.

 The most important thing if you’re giving shares and equity away